spryker/spryker-docs/docs/scos/user/intro-to-spryker/contributing-to-documentation/style-formatting-general-rules.md

 We have two types of versions: page versions and the global website version.
 Page versions are

-The versions are managed in the *config.yml* file*.*
+The versions are managed in the *config.yml* file*.

 ### Page version

 The *page version* is the version of the **current page**.
-Therefore, they apply to the [versioned pages](https://github.com/spryker/spryker-docs/tree/master/docs/scos/user/shop-user-guides) only.
+Therefore, page versions apply to the [versioned pages](https://github.com/spryker/spryker-docs/tree/master/docs/scos/user/shop-user-guides) only.
 The page versions reside in the *version-related scopes* section of the *config.yml* file:

 ![config yaml](https://spryker.s3.eu-central-1.amazonaws.com/docs/scos/user/intro-to-spryker/contributing-to-documentation/config-yaml.png)

 To add a new version for the versioned categories:

 1. In the *config.yml* file, *version-related scopes* section add the version with the *scope* and *values* parameters as shown in the picture above.
-2. In the main categories for which the version you added should exist, create the folder named as the *version* value from step one.
+2. In the main categories for which the version you added should exist, create the folder named as the *version* value from the previous step.
 For example, if  you created version `202221.0` in *config.yml* -> *version-related scopes,* the folder should also be called `202221.0`.
 3. Add the file that should be in the new version, to the folder:

 ![files list](https://spryker.s3.eu-central-1.amazonaws.com/docs/scos/user/intro-to-spryker/contributing-to-documentation/files-list.png)